 top of page

-Tips for Talking to Your Kids About Sex
+Tips for Talking to Your Kids About Growing Up and Staying Healthy

 Your Voice Matters

-Did you know that teens name parents as the biggest influence on their decisions about sex?
+Did you know that teens name parents as the biggest influence on their life choices?

-Talking to your child about sex helps them make better decisions about relationships, sex, and reproductive health.
+Talking to your child about growing up, health, and relationships helps them make informed and confident decisions.

 Most parents want to have these conversations with their tweens or teens, but they just don’t know how to get started.
 Explore this page for tips and resources.